PascPeli/Puma-Robot-Simulation/README.md

 ## Robot Kinematics

-The kinematic problem in robots is divided into two separate problems.
+The kinematics problem in robots is divided into two separate problems.
 The Forward Kinematic Problem and the Inverse Kinematic Problem.

 The Forward Kinematic Problem is defined as follows: